earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Baumgarten, Alexander Gottlieb. *Aesthetica*. `http://www.archive.org/details/aestheticascrip00baumgoog`.

 * Bullough, Edward. “ ‘Psychical Distance’ as a Factor in Art and an Æsthetic Principle.”
-In Edward Bullough, _Æsthetics: Lectures and Essays_.
-London: Bowes & Bowes, 1957.∞
+In Edward Bullough, _Æsthetics: Lectures and Essays_, 91--130.
+London: Bowes & Bowes, 1957.

 * Chakrabarti, Arindam.
 “I Touch What I Saw.” _Philosophy and Phenomenological Research_ 52:1 (Mar., 1992), 103--116.

 * Chiaro Brivio.
 “The Human Being: When Philosophy Meets History, Miki Kiyoshi, Watsuji Tetsurō and their Quest for a New Ningen.”
 Doctoral thesis, University of Leiden, 2009. `https://openaccess.leidenuniv.nl/handle/1887/13835`.

+* Gordon, David B. _Self-Overcoming as the Overcoming of Modernity: Watsuji Tetsurō’s “A Study of Nietzsche” (1913) and Its Place in the Development of His Thought_.
+Doctoral thesis, University of Hawaii, 1997.

 * Heidegger, Martin. _Being and Time_.
 Translated by John Macquarrie and Edward Robinson.
 San Fransisco: Harper, 1962.